-- A minimum of 87 octane/87 AKI (91 RON); If operating at high altitude, see below
+A minimum of 87 octane/87 Anti-Knock Index (AKI) / 91 Research Octane Number (RON); If operating at high altitude, see below

-- Gasoline with up to 10% ethanol (gasohol) or up to 15% MTBE (methyl tertiary butyl ether), is acceptable.
+Gasoline with up to 10% ethanol (gasohol) or up to 15% methyl tertiary butyl ether (MTBE), is acceptable.
 Some fuel stations are now selling gasoline with up to 15% ethanol.
 This E15 product is not recommended or approved for use in small engines.

 With fuel treatment, you don’t need to drain costly gasoline from your small engine to safely store your equipment.
 Simply follow these steps for proper storage:

-- Step 2: Run engine for 2 minutes to circulate stabilizer through the fuel system
+- Run engine for 2 minutes to circulate stabilizer through the fuel system

-- Step 3: Store lawn mower or equipment in clean, dry place for up to 24 months
+- Store lawn mower or equipment in clean, dry place for up to 24 months

 For additional information on fuel type, please contact Briggs & Stratton engine experts near you!